KDE/kdewin-installer/readme.txt

 	   in end user mode only the bin packages are visible 12 if remote config is not available only display installed packages 13 add update support
+	14 transform package database filenames to installer rule, if no manifest files are available for example cmake or upx

 cmake support